ParisNeo/lollms-for-vscode/README.md

 ---

-*The slogan of Lollms is "One tool to rule them all," highlighting its versatility and power in code synthesis.*
+*The slogan of Lollms is "One tool to rule them all,"